a-ads/blog/content/blog/2020-03-27-faq-for-advertisers.md

 Our main payment model is a daily budget.
 [CPM bids](https://a-ads.com/blog/2020-03-11-how-to-use-cpm-bids-with-a-ads/) are also available, but the daily budget is preferable.

-## Is there a minimum deposit or a minimum daily budget?
+## Is there a minimum daily budget?

-No, there is none.
-You can deposit any sum to your deposit address and set any daily budget, that seems reasonable to you.
-The only limitation is technical: budgets less than 121 satoshis won’t be spent.
-Just mind checking the traffic estimations when you set a daily budget at "Campaign -> Payment model" page.
+You can set any daily budget, that seems reasonable to you.
+The only limitation is technical: budgets less than 120 satoshis won’t be spent.
+Just mind checking the traffic estimations when you set a daily budget at “Campaign -> Payment model” page.
 Please note that traffic estimations might not be accurate, especially if you have a narrow targeting and low budgets.

+## Is there a minimum deposit?

+The minimum deposit value depends on the chosen cryptocurrency and is shown in the deposit popup.
+The general advice is to make deposits greater than 15$ in value so that it is proceeded correctly.

 ## How to move money from a user balance to a campaign balance?